-Are you between the ages of 15 and 19 and currently working in a trade?
+Are you between the ages of 15 and 19 and currently working in a trade or for a family member who has a business and is trade certified?
 For example, are you working at a restaurant, on a construction site, in an automotive shop, on a dairy farm, or in a hair salon?

 If so, you may be eligible to enroll in a Secondary School Apprenticeship and earn a $1,000.00 award.